 We welcome students of all experience levels to audition.
 Students who have more experience or better stage presence are more likely to be cast, but we typically have 15-20 new actors in each production.
-Acting takes practice.
-You will learn many new skills during a production, but we also offer acting classes and summer camps as a way to gain experience.
+Acting, singing, and dancing takes practice.
+You will learn many new skills during a production, but we also offer acting, singing, and dancing classes and summer camps as a way to gain experience.

-After the first two days of auditions, the Directing Team will select some actors to come back and read, dance, or sing for a variety of roles.
+Some shows may not require callbacks, so be sure to read the audition instructions for the show you are interested in to learn if they will be required.
+For the shows that do include callbacks, the Directing Team will select some actors to come back to read, dance, or sing for a variety of roles after the first two days of auditions.
 If your actor is called back, he/she must be available both days.
 Your actor may be finished before the ending time, but it is not guaranteed.
 Have the actor bring a quiet activity to keep busy since he/she will likely have periods of downtime.

 Some actors may dance, read, or sing multiple times for several different characters and others may only dance, read, or sing once.
 This is the Director's prerogative and it is the nature of callbacks.

-If you have any additional conflicts that you did not list on the Audition Form, be sure to bring them to Callbacks and give them to CHECK IN.
+If you have any additional conflicts that you did not list on the Audition Form, be sure to bring them to Callbacks and provide them at check-in.
 It is important that we know all potential conflicts for creating the most efficient rehearsal schedule.

 PLEASE NOTE: An invitation to callbacks does not guarantee a part in the show.

-The cast list will be posted on the Monday after auditions and callbacks end.
+Typically, the cast list will be posted on the Monday after auditions and callbacks end.
 Actors are asked to Accept or Decline their role no later than 5PM Friday of that same week.
 The dates for the cast list announcement and acceptance/decline deadline will be provided with the audition information for each show.

 If your name isn't on the list, we hope you'll come back to audition for a future show.

-We see between 150-200 actors for each show we audition and are only able to cast 50-65 actors.
-We would love to have a role for every actor who auditions, but it just isn't possible.
+We audition between 150-200 performers for each show, and typically, we are only able to cast 40-65 actors.
+We would love to have a role for every performer who auditions, but it just isn't possible.
 Talent is a factor, but we also look at the needs of the show and a variety of characteristics when considering who is the right actor for each role including singing, dancing, acting, height, and rehearsal availability.

 Rehearsals are held on Tuesday and Thursday evenings, and Sunday afternoons.

-Those cast in a production will pay a $125 participation fee which covers the cost of: a souvenir show t-shirt, garment bag for your costume/s, a one line personal ad in the playbill, and the main parts of your costume.
+Those cast in a production will pay a $300 participation fee which covers the cost of: a souvenir show t-shirt, garment bag for your costume/s, meal between Saturday shows, a one line personal ad in the playbill, and the main parts of your costume.
 Actors may be asked to supply specific accessories or generic pieces (ex. socks, tights, shoes, etc.)